manoaswapshop/manoaswapshop.github.io/index.md

 2. Download a copy of [The Manoa Swap Shop](https://github.com/manoaswapshop/swapshop_source) from the GitHub page.
 The repository is private so you will need to request for access from the authors.
 3. Open up a terminal on your operating system and cd into the app directory of manoaswapshop.
 Run the command:
 `$ meteor npm install`
+4. While you are in the terminal and in the app directory of manoaswapshop, run the command:
+`$ npm install --save react-dropzone`
-4. Once you have installed the libraries, run the command:
+5. Once you have installed the libraries, run the command:
 `$ meteor npm run start`